 Don’t get scared away by the name — you can get this rewards credit card whether or not you’re a student.
 With no annual fee and a simple cash back rewards program, this is one of our favorite credit cards to build credit.
-Most importantly, it offers a direct route toward a higher credit line, which could increase your “available credit” and may therefore improve your scores.
+Most importantly, you’ll likely be considered for a higher credit line if you use the card responsibly, which could increase your “available credit” and may therefore improve your scores.

 While this card doesn’t offer any rewards, we’re including it because it’s from a reputable issuer, has no annual fee, and comes with an easy pathway toward a higher credit line.

 If you can’t get approved for the unsecured credit cards above — or if you don’t trust yourself with credit quite yet — you can consider getting a “secured” credit card instead.
 Though these cards are generally designed for people with poor credit, they can also serve as good credit cards for beginners.

 With secured cards, you put down a refundable security deposit that, in most cases, serves as your credit line.
 They differ from prepaid cards in that they usually report your behavior — ideally, to all of the major credit bureaus (Experian, TransUnion, Equifax).